 If you borrow money over 30 years and pay principal + interest at a rate of 4%pa, you will pay an additional 72% in interest.
 OR if you pay interest only, you can 120% interest to the total cost of your money.
 To put that into context, if you borrow $500K, you’ll pay between $360K and $600K in interest.

 Increase the interest rate to 6%pa and you will pay the bank an additional 116% if you pay principal & interest OR a massive 180% if you pay interest only.
 On a $500K loan, this translates to a final interest bill of between $580K and $900K!!

 You want to make sure that your property grows enough in value to cover this cost as well as all the others – and then still return a profit!

 - You need to preserve your capital.

 Once you have saved a deposit, you don’t want to blow it.
-What many Aussies fail to appreciate is that it is possible to lose money in property, so buying with capital growth in mind is essential in order to protect your hard earned savings.
+What many Aussies fail to appreciate is that it is possible to lose money in property, so access to good investment property advice is critical.
+Buying with capital growth in mind is essential in order to protect your hard earned savings.

 - Once you have equity you have choices.